drew-mahrt/android-intro-lesson/readme.md

 *After this lesson, students will be able to:*

 * Discuss the basics of Android
+* Learn the basic building blocks of an Android app
-* Create an app together
+* Develop an app together!

 ## Opening (5 mins)